willfarrell/Browsers/README.md

 ![alt text][dockfolder]

-Run `./alias` to build `/Applications/Browsers/` forlder of shortcuts to place on Dock.
-Searches `~/Virtual Machines/` for VMs.
+Run `./alias` to build `/Applications/Browsers/` forlder of shortcuts to place on your Dock.
+Searches `~/Virtual Machines/` for IE VMs.

 ---